 In hot chamber casting a plunger traps a certain volume of molten metal and forces it into the die cavity through a gooseneck and nozzle.
 Metals having low melting points such as zinc, copper, magnesium and lead are cast using hot chamber die casting.

-In cold chamber casting molten metal is poured into the injection cylinder.
+In cold vacuum casting chamber, molten metal is poured into the injection cylinder.
 The metal is forced into the die cavity at high pressures.
-High melting point alloys of aluminum and copper are normally cast using cold chamber die casting.
+High melting point of aluminum machining alloys and copper are normally cast using cold chamber die casting.

 Secondary operations to produce features not readily castable, such as CNC machining, drilling & tapping holes, polishing, plating, buffing, or painting are available.